schickling/gulp-webserver/README.md

         js: 'io-debugger-client.js', // the client file that will get inject to your page, if you pass FALSE then you need to inject it manually
         client: {}, // see below
 		server: {}, // see below
-		log: false // @TODO not implement yet.
-But it will log to a file using the timestamp }
+		log: false // See below
+    }
 ```